keeguon/tapsoob/README.md

 * `tapsoob:pull` which dumps the database into a new folder under the `db` folder
 * `tapsoob:push` which reads the last dump you made from `tapsoob:pull` from the `db` folder

-## NEW : Full parallelization support from 0.6.1 onwards
+## Parallelization support from 0.6.1 onwards

 You can now dump/load a full database or data using parallelization to speed up the process at memory cost and database load like so :